 13. Start a book blog for your class.
 Children can write up their thoughts about books they have been reading in independent reading time.
 Add 10 minutes on to the end of a reading time or have a reading blog tablet available during the session.

-Create cosy corners for reading, perhaps immersive corners that match a topic that you are covering – including books that are related to the subject matter.
+You can also create cosy corners for reading, perhaps immersive corners that match a topic that you are covering – including books that are related to the subject matter.

 Take a look at our School Library Resources including many book packs and resources to help children to read.